Renscq/riboParser/README.md

 RIBO_AAA_97591_8146_meta_sequence.txt # Upstream and downstream sequence around AAA codon RIBO_AAA.pdf # Metaplot of AAA codon
 RIBO_AAA.png # Metaplot of AAA codon
 ```

 ## 6. Other toolkits
 ### 6.1 Data shuffling

-Some of the analysis processes require randomly assigned data for control,
+Some analysis processes require randomly assigned data for control,
  so a step is added here to reshuffling the RPFs density file.

 1. Explanation of `rpf_Shuffle`